Liberty High School Bands Handbook/Syllabus 2017-18

 5. This is a performance ensemble; please treat all of our performances (concert, jazz, marching, and pep bands) with a high level of professionalism.
 Attendance at performances is mandatory.

 6. You must leave all gum, candy, food, and beverages outside of the rehearsal room/stage, marching field, and performances.
 Only water is permitted in a rehearsal space.

 7. You are responsible to have your own copies of all pertinent drill charts/music/method books/etc. at every rehearsal.
 PLEASE BE SURE TO ASK FOR HELP IF YOU NEED IT IN OBTAINING THESE ITEMS.

 8. Correct performance dress includes all uniform parts (BLACK SOCKS - OVER THE CALF), show t-shirt, clean shoes, and gloves (EITHER BLACK OR PINK DEPENDING UPON THE MONTH OF PERFORMANCE).
 NEVER appear in public wearing only part of your uniform or wearing the uniform improperly.

 9. Sectional rehearsals are an important part of ensuring student and ensemble success.
-Students are expected to attend sectional rehearsals unless a critical conflict is worked out with the section leader/director PRIOR to the scheduled sectional.
+Students are expected to attend sectional rehearsals unless a critical conflict is worked out with the section leader/directors PRIOR to the scheduled sectional.
 If a section leader has a sectional scheduled, the expectation is for you to attend.
 DO NOT HESITATE to ask a drum major or one of the directors for help, individually or by section.

 10. All Instruments, chairs and stands: All equipment is to be stored correctly at the end of each rehearsal (i.e. in the appropriate case and locker AND LOCKED).
 Please treat all instruments, mallets, and accessories with care and respect.